gui2de/ppol6818-group-poverty/ToC/02_outputs/theory_of_change.md

 ### Funding Sources
 #### Initial Phase (Years 1-5):
 - External Funding (75%): International donors and NGOs will cover 75% of the costs.
-- Malawian Government (25%): The government will fund 25% of the costs through:
-    - Progressive Taxation on UBI Recipients: A small, progressive tax will be levied on UBI recipients earning above a certain threshold (e.g., $5/day).
-This also ensures that the UBI does not create dependency and that those who benefit most from the program contribute back to its sustainability.
-    - Business Loans: The government will take out low-interest loans from international financial institutions to cover its share.
+- Malawian Government (25%): The government will fund 25% of the costs through business Loans.
+The government will take out low-interest loans from international financial institutions to cover its share.
 #### Transition Phase (Years 6-10):
 - Year 6: The government will increase its contribution to 50% of the program costs.
 - Years 7-10: The government’s share will increase by 10% annually, reaching 100% by Year 10.